Gun laws in New York: Miscellaneous laws

-Those between the ages of 18-21 can only purchase handguns if they are current or honorably discharged members of the armed forces or if they are law enforcement officers.
+Those between the ages of 18 and 21 can only purchase handguns if they are current or honorably discharged members of the armed forces or if they are law enforcement officers.

 State assault weapons ban: New York's ban is one of the most restrictive in the country.

-Ghost guns: As of 2019, making, selling, transporting or possessing 3-D-printed guns or other undetectable firearms are prohibited.
+Privately made firearms: As of 2019, making, selling, transporting or possessing 3-D-printed guns or other unmarked firearms are prohibited.
 New York City further bans metal 80% lower receivers that can be used to make a firearm.

 Cross registration of handguns: Some counties limit who can register a handgun on their license, with some allowing cross registration of a handgun from any other licensee, to licensed family members only, to no handgun can be cross registered.
 State law does not address this issue.
 Sharing use of a handgun not listed on one's license is only allowed at a certified range with the licensed handgun owner present.

+Point-of-sale information posting: In 2025 governor Kathy Hochul signed a bill finalizing a requirement that firearms dealers post near the point of sale text in a font no smaller than 26 points information about the 9-8-8 Suicide and Crisis Lifeline, with warnings that firearm ownership can increase the risk of suicide, domestic violence, and overall fatality in the home.

 Examples of local laws: NYC, for example, limits the color of all guns by banning colors that would make an actual gun appear like a toy gun, and bans the ownership and sale of all BB guns, paintball guns, air guns, and pellet guns without an appropriate license.
 Yonkers requires a state pistol permit before one may apply for a permit to own a BB or pellet handgun.

 Renewal fees: There are periodic renewal fees, including on restricted carry licenses, like NYC's $340 for a three-year license.
 Nassau,Westchester and several other suburban counties allow a "to and from the range only" form of concealed carry.

 Periodic renewal of licenses: Most counties in the state issue "lifetime" licenses.
 Elsewhere than in the City of New York and the counties of Nassau and Westchester, any license to carry or possess a pistol or revolver shall be in force and effect until revoked.
 Renewable licenses vary in cost and last from the 3-year New York City license to five years in the other counties, with New York City's license costing $340 every three years and by contrast, a renewal charge of $10.00 in Suffolk County every 5 years.

 Nunchuks: New York's ban on nunchuks was ruled unconstitutional on December 14, 2018.

 Gravity knives: New York's classification of gravity knives as "deadly weapons", which led to common inadvertent violations of the law by tradesmen, was repealed on May 30, 2019, thus allowing their possession.
 The law was previously deemed unconstitutionally vague.

 Some local counties have adopted Second Amendment sanctuary resolutions in opposition to some gun control laws.